Bahman Farmanara

 Bahman Farmanara (بهمن فرمانآرا; born 23 January 1942) is an Iranian film director, screenwriter, and film producer.

-Bahman Farmanara is the second son in a family of four brothers and one sister.
-The family business was Textile and he was the only son who did not join the business and went off to the United Kingdom and later on to the United States to study acting and directing.
+He is best known for his films Smell of Camphor, Scent of Jasmine (2000), A House Built on Water (2001), and A Little Kiss (2005).
+Bahman Farmanara is the second son of a family of four brothers and one sister.
+The family business was Textile and he was the only son who did not join the company and went off to the United Kingdom and later on to the United States to study acting and directing.
 He graduated from the University of Southern California with a BA in Cinema in 1966.
 After returning to Iran and doing military service, he joined the National Iranian Radio and Television.

 Works

-He produced some major films, including Abbas Kiarostami's first feature, The Report (1977), Bahram Bayzai's The Crow (1977), Khosrow Haritash's Divine One (1976), Mohammad-Reza Aslani's Wind and Chess (1976) and Valerio Zurlini's The Desert of the Tartars (1977 co-production with Italy and France).
+He produced some major films, including Abbas Kiarostami's first feature, The Report (1977), Bahram Bayzai's The Crow (1977), Khosrow Haritash's Divine One (1976), Mohammad Reza Aslani's Chess of the Wind (1976) and Valerio Zurlini's The Desert of the Tartars (1977 co-production with Italy and France).

 Farmanara moved to France and then to Canada in 1980, establishing a distribution company and a film festival for children and young adults in Vancouver.
 He returned to Iran in the mid-1980s.
 He made and starred in Fragrance of Jasmine in 2000, which won several prizes from the International Fajr Film Festival, including The Best Film and The Best Director awards.